Chris Walker of Refine Labs

 “The reality is buyers trust their peers way more than the results they get.
 They know there are affiliate links.
 They know there's pay-to-play stuff.
 They know that the vendor’s blog isn’t objective.
 And so, when people are making buying decisions, they make those searches elsewhere.
 They make those searches in places where their peers are – a Slack community, a Reddit channel, a Facebook group, a direct message, an email, or a Zoom.
 They talk to somebody that they trust more than the results they get in Google.”

 “Marketing is an aggregation of a thousand touch points and activities every day that drive the outcome you're looking for overtime.
-Anyone looking for one hack or one thing, that's not how you get to marketing.
+Anyone looking for one hack or one thing, Marketing requires a different approach.
 You find three, four, five, or seven things that you do consistently that all make that impact,” Chris says.